Lauren Conrad: Public image

 In 2019, MTV screened a revival of The Hills, calling it The Hills: New Beginnings featuring Conrad's former co-stars Heidi Montag, Spencer Pratt, Stephanie Pratt, Audrina Patridge, Justin Bobby Brescia, Brody Jenner, Jason Wahler and Whitney Port.
 A source had said Conrad declined the offer because she felt she was in a different place in life with raising her son, Liam, and working on her line for Kohl's.

 Personal life

 In 2008, Conrad began dating actor Kyle Howard.
 Howard expressed concern that appearing on reality television would interfere with his acting career; consequently, their relationship was not documented on The Hills.
 After three years together, Conrad and Howard ended their relationship in 2011.

 Having begun dating in February 2012, Conrad and Something Corporate guitarist William Tell moved into a shared residence in Westwood, Los Angeles in September 2013, and announced their engagement the following month.
 Conrad and Tell married on September 13, 2014, in California.
-Together they have two sons: William “Liam” James (born on July 5, 2017) and Charles “Charlie” Wolf (born on October 8, 2019).
+In 2016, she had an ectopic pregnancy where doctors were able to save her fallopian tubes.
+The couple went on to have two sons: William “Liam” James (born on July 5, 2017) and Charles “Charlie” Wolf (born on October 8, 2019).